 Beyond the above French inheritance restrictions, a person can leave the remainder of their estate to whomever they wish by writing a French will.

 If a person dies without leaving a will, then French rules of intestacy apply.
 This means that the estate is divided between surviving children and spouse accordingly.
-The spouse can choose either outright ownership of their share (minimum 25 percent) or ‘life interest’ in the French property (the right to use it throughout their lifetime).
+The spouse can choose either outright ownership of their share (minimum 25%) or life interest in the French property (the right to use it throughout their lifetime).
 In these cases, ownership of the whole estate is divided between the children.

 A spouse’s use, rental and enjoyment of the estate (usufruct) doesn’t mean they can touch liquid assets belonging to the children, however, they are permitted to live in the family house until their death when any children would inherit it outright.
 Although, a judge might intervene if adult children wouldn’t get their inheritance for too long a time.
 If the children are minors, the surviving spouse must apply to a court to sell any assets or administer the childrens’ share.